jenhuls/flow-css/README.md

 * SUIT CSS
 * Systematic CSS

-Before move into the proposing solution, let’s summarize the few of existing guidelines here;
+Before moving into the proposed solution, let’s summarize a few of the existing guidelines here;

 ### Object-Oriented CSS (OOCSS)

-OOCSS is based Object-oriented thinking pattern as implicates by its’ name.
+OOCSS is based on the Object-oriented thinking pattern.

 A best example for uses of OOCSS is [Bootstrap](http://getbootstrap.com/).
-All the bootstrap style classes has organized in OOCSS manner.
+All the bootstrap style classes are organized in OOCSS manner.

 Ex-
 ```